Multimedia Technology Wiki: Component Description

 • Supports various widths and heights

-• Supports multiple reference frames specified in Sequence Parameter Set (SPS)
+• Supports multiple reference frames specified in the Sequence Parameter Set (SPS)

 • Supports IYUV output format

-• Encoding Performance: ESP32-P4 is recommended to use hardware encoder, ESP32-S3 and other boards use software encoder
+Encoding Performance: It is recommended to use a hardware encoder for ESP32-P4, while ESP32-S3 and other boards should use a software encoder.

-• Better performance and power consumption, supports up to 1080P@30fps
+• Better performance and power consumption, supporting up to 1080P@30fps at maximum

 • Supports single-stream/dual-stream encoding

-• Supports dynamic adjustment of bitrate, frame rate, GOP, QP, etc.
+• Supports dynamic adjustment of parameters such as bitrate, framerate, GOP, QP, etc.

 • Supports advanced features such as deblocking filter, ROI, motion vector, etc.

-• Limited performance and power consumption, but no resolution limit
+• Limited performance consumption, but no resolution limit

-• Supports YUYV and IYUV formats, richer color formats
+• Supports YUYV and IYUV formats, offering richer color formats

-• Supports all Espressif chip platforms, more board choices
+• Supports all Espressif chip platforms, with more board options available

 Encoding Performance Comparison